sophondroplet/Camera_gimbal_project/Software/STM32G431CUB6_firmware/README.md

 - By default the firmware listens on USART2 for ASCII lines ending in `\n`.
 - Send `P,D\n` where `P` and `D` are floating point numbers (no spaces required).
 Example: `0.5,0.02\n`.
 - The firmware echoes the received string and updates the running P and D gains immediately.
+- To support `music_streamer.py` you can add a small `FREQ/AMP` parser (see the UART_music_streamer README for a suggested parsing approach).
+The parsed frequency and amplitude should be safely clamped in firmware before use.

 Calibration and safety checklist
 - Start with motors disconnected or use a bench load.